Endometriosis: the undetected gynaecological condition

 • Late first pregnancy

-A laparoscopy is not only used for diagnosis, but is also the best method for removing sites of endometriosis in the lower abdomen.
-The abdomen is examined for them during the operation.
-The site of endometriosis is then either targeted by vaporisation with a high-frequency current, heat or laser, or surgically removed.
+A laparoscopy is not just to aid diagnosis.
+It is also the best method of removing endometriosis sites from the lower abdomen.
+The inside of the abdomen is examined during the operation.
+The endometriosis sites are then either targeted by vaporisation with a high-frequency current, heat or laser, or are surgically removed.

-A diagnostic laparoscopy lasts approximately 30 minutes.
-A treatment laparoscopy, in which adhesions or extensive endometriosis are removed, can take up to two hours.
-However, even after surgery, new sites can form.
-Furthermore, surgery can lead to adhesions and cysts.
+How long does an endometriosis operation last?
+A diagnostic laparoscopy lasts around 30 minutes.
+A treatment laparoscopy, in which adhesions or extensive endometriosis sites are removed, can take up to two hours.
+It is possible for new sites to subsequently form after an endometriosis operation.

-Depending on the severity of the pain, anti-inflammatory painkillers such as ibuprofen or naproxen or stronger prescription painkillers may help.
-It is essential that you seek advice from your doctor when taking painkillers.
+Depending on the severity of the pain, anti-inflammatory painkillers containing active substances such as ibuprofen or naproxen or stronger prescription painkillers may help.
+Be sure to consult your doctor about using painkillers.

-Endometriosis can be mitigated if the cycle is stopped.
-It sounds simple: if you don’t bleed, you don’t feel pain.
+If the menstrual cycle is interrupted, the endometriosis also eases.
+It sounds simple, but if a woman does not have her period, she also has no pain.
 Progesterone is often used for this.
 It suppresses your cycle and periods.
-Progesterone is natural, as the female body also produces it.
-The treatment simultaneously affects the normal womb lining.
-This results in stopping menstruation.
+Progesterone is natural, as the female body also produces it itself.
+The treatment also affects the normal womb lining.
+This results in stopping a woman’s period.

 Another type of hormone therapy is taking GnRH (gonadotropin-releasing hormone) analogues.
 This synthetic hormone artificially induces menopause – but brings with it all the typical symptoms: hot flushes, headaches, fatigue and osteoporosis.
-GnRH should only be taken for a short time under strict medical supervision and its use should be thoroughly assessed.
+GnRH should only be taken for a short time under strict medical supervision.
+The decision to take GnRH should be very carefully considered.

 Hormone therapy is not recommended if you are trying to conceive.
 It has a contraceptive effect.
 However, hormone therapy is recommended by specialists in the event of a future desire to conceive.